benjaminion/upgrading-ethereum-book/src/book.md

   5. On reaching `activation_epoch` the validator becomes active, and should carry out its duties.
   6. At any time after [`SHARD_COMMITTEE_PERIOD`](/part3/config/configuration#shard_committee_period) epochs have passed, a validator may request a voluntary exit. `exit_epoch` is set according to the validator's position in the exit queue and [`MAX_SEED_LOOKAHEAD`](/part3/config/preset#max_seed_lookahead), and `withdrawable_epoch` is set [`MIN_VALIDATOR_WITHDRAWABILITY_DELAY`](/part3/config/configuration#min_validator_withdrawability_delay) epochs after that.
   7. From `exit_epoch` onward the validator is no longer active.
 There is no mechanism for exited validators to rejoin: exiting is permanent.
-  8. After `withdrawable_epoch`, the validator's balance can in principle be withdrawn, although there is no mechanism for doing this for the time being.
+  8. After `withdrawable_epoch`, the validator's full stake can be withdrawn.

 The above does not account for slashing or forced exits due to low balance.